Robotics Lunch and Learn - University Edition

 We will have our robot at the workshop and encourage lots of tinkering and playing, stacking blocks, doing tasks, collecting datasets, and troubleshooting the inevitable hardware issues.

-What is the Rose City Robotics Collaborative?: A collaborative community of robotics entrepreneurs, scientists, machine learning experts, tinkerers, and fellow enthusiasts united to establish the PNW as the premier U.S. hub for robotics innovation.
+What is the Robotics Collaborative?: A collaborative community of robotics entrepreneurs, scientists, machine learning experts, tinkerers, and fellow enthusiasts united to establish the PNW as the premier U.S. hub for robotics innovation.

-How to stay up to date on Collaborative activities?: Join our newsletter and our LinkedIn page.
+How to stay up to date on events and activities?: Join our newsletter and our LinkedIn page.

 Thank you to our generous partners: